-3.8.5 Easter Bush
+3.7.5 Easter Bush

 Fast growing opportunities in Science, Technology, Engineering and Mathematics (STEM) with opportunities to link with education.
 Partnership links to schools and university sector at the 'Bush' to promote STEM.
+The rate of inflation is impacting on the costs of the A701 improvements which will be reported to Council at the end of June 2022.